CloudDelphi/better-translation-manager/README.md

  1. Compile your application.
  Make sure that the **Output resource string .drc file** linker option has been set.
  2. Start BTM.
- 3. Select **New project**,  enter the path to your compiled application and specify the language of the application.
+ 3. Select **New project**,  enter the path to your compiled application and specify the current language of the application.
  4. Select the desired translation language in the Target field.
  5. Select the module (form or resourcestrings) to translate.
  6. Translate individual text values.